AlgorithmsMeetup/DancingWithDataStructures/README.md

 ### Classic Questions

-## A Trie by Any Other Name, or Reimplementing Data Structures
+## A Trie by Any Other Name, or Reimplementing Data Structures (Using Other Data Structures)